-There are some more in-depth issues that pertain filing taxes for commodity trading, but I will just give you a quick overview.
-The above information for taxes on commodities should cover most people who do not strictly trade for a living.
+There are a few more in-depth issues that pertain filing taxes for commodity trading, but the above information for taxes on commodities should cover most people who do not strictly trade for a living.

 Trader Tax Status

 There are some favorable issues for those who can claim trader tax status.
 To qualify for trader tax status, you must be a full-time trader whose work is considered a business.
 If you trade via a stock app a few hours a day, it's likely that the IRS will consider you an investor and not a trader.